Bloodimooni/ACC-Server-Web-Management-Tool/README.md

 - edit .env contents to fit your setup

 ### Permissions
-- since ACC is only available on Windows, make sure the python script can access the .exe file of the server
+- since the ACC server is only available on Windows as far as I know, make sure the python script can access the .exe file of the server

 ## Usage